-Those present at the Grand Prix of Belgium got the opportunity to meet the founder of one of the most successful companies in action sports.
-Dr. Chris Leatt met with riders and media alike to discuss the path that has led Leatt to produce neck braces, helmets, gear and effectively every bit of protective gear that a rider could possibly want and what lies ahead in the future.
-There were plenty of intriguing points to touch on, as there always is with neck braces, so MX Vice editor Lewis Phillips took advantage of having Chris at a round of the FIM Motocross World Championship for the first time since Sun City [South Africa] in 2008.
+This interview was first conducted in August 2019, but will be of interest to a lot of you now.
+The founder of one of the most successful companies in action sports, Dr. Chris Leatt, discusses the path that has led Leatt to produce neck braces, helmets, gear and effectively every bit of protective gear that a rider could possibly want.
+There were plenty of intriguing points to touch on, as there always is with neck braces.

 MX Vice: Let’s go back to your start.
 In the presentation yesterday, there was one interesting thing that really stood out to me.
 You mentioned that when you said you wanted to start motocross, your dad took you down to a spinal clinic or something to put the fright in you a little bit.
 Go into that and how you got into the sport.
 Give us some of your background.

 Dr. Chris Leatt: Thanks.
 So, [I am] medically trained and have been passionate about motorcycles pretty much my whole life.
 The coming together of those two elements is what produced the brace, after a very significant incident.
 Going back, I think my dad had a vision that this was the way my life was going to go.
 At the age of fifteen, my parents were taking the family to the ‘States to go to Disney World.
 Although I was fairly excited about the trip, I’d just been to watch some short-circuit racing near my hometown in Cape Town.